WestMichiganRubyTraining/challenges/git/README.md

 <h1>Git Challenge</h1>

 <h2>Clone a Repo</h2>
-Clone the Get Your Hands Dirty With Ruby challenges repo using `git clone`.
+Clone the Wes Michigan Ruby Users <a href="https://github.com/WestMichiganRubyTraining/challenges"> challenges repo</a> using `git clone`.
 You might want to keep it on your local machine even after the challenge.
 Contributing to this repo is highly encouraged!

 <h2>Make Changes and Commit Them Locally</h2>
 * Open the cloned repo in your favorite text editor.